 Then I opened up the oven and there was the rotting fish head.
 It took me about another week to get rid of the smell.
 It was so bad.
 I cleaned the oven out about four times.
 I had candles, incense going, all the windows open.
 It took ages, it was so disgusting!”

 There's a whole host of things to love from Laura's Papier collection.
-She's turned her eye to designs for wedding stationery, wellness journals, notebooks, personalised nursery art, and postcards.
-And that's just for starters.
+Along with the dinner party set, she's turned her eye to designs for wedding stationery, wellness journals and notebooks.